geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Yeah, do you have your latest Segnet Onyx somewhere?

 ##### **Chenyu** [[00:20:13](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1213)]
 I'll post it.
 Cool.
-Yeah, the only thing I wanted to show for, if you guys are open to this, is the...
+Yeah, the only thing I wanted to show for, if you guys are open to this, is the..
 If we can get the zero-copy Qualcomm stuff working, we can merge the calibration stuff in OpenPilot, if you guys have any interest in that.
 So you want zero-copy from NumPy.
 NimbleGen, any reason that's hard?
 From Qualcomm.
 I have an issue for it, if someone wants to look at it.
 It's one of the latest TinyGrad issues.
 That's the last block on merging all that stuff.

 ##### **Nimlgen** [[00:20:53](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1253)]
 Yeah, can you hear me?
 So yeah, probably that's easy.
-The only problem...
+The only problem..
 I know.
 I'll try to do that to map NumPy memory for QCOM.
 I think that should be possible,

 ##### **Chenyu** [[00:21:06](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1266)]
 yeah.
 It should be possible with zero-copy, right?
 Because it worked with the OpenCL stuff, so I assume it should work.
 Yeah, if you need anything else from me on that issue,